mpailab/pylext/docs/source/index.rst

-.. pymacros documentation master file, created by sphinx-quickstart on Sat Apr 17 02:01:38 2021.
+.. pylext documentation master file, created by sphinx-quickstart on Sat Apr 17 02:01:38 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pymacros's documentation!
+Welcome to pylext's documentation!
 ====================================

 .. toctree::